 No, adding more pressure to the tank will merely reduce your tank capacity.
 The recommended pre-charge setting for a reverse osmosis storage tank is 7-10 psi.
-If you add more pressure than that to the tank, you will start to significantly limit how much water that tank can hold.
+If you add higher pressures to the tank, you will significantly limit how much water that tank can hold.
 The reverse osmosis system will stop producing water when the tank pressure reaches 2/3 of the line pressure.
-If 2/3 of your line pressure is 40 psi, and you pump your tank up to 20 psi, that shutoff will occur much faster and you will have less water at your disposal.
+If 2/3 of your line pressure is 40 psi and you pump your tank up to 20 psi, that shutoff will occur much faster, leaving you with less water.

 When do I need to replace my reverse osmosis tank?

-If you repressurize your reverse osmosis storage tank and water still fails to come out of your faucet, it’s a good indication it’s time to replace the tank.
-If water is coming out of the Schroeder valve when you test the air pressure, this means that the bladder within the tank has failed.
-This is not a repairable problem, and you will have to purchase a new tank.
+If you repressurize your reverse osmosis storage tank and water still fails to come out of your faucet, it is time to replace the tank.
+If water exits the Schroeder valve when you test the air pressure, this means that the bladder within the tank has failed.
+This is not a repairable problem, and you will need to purchase a new tank.

-However, generally speaking, reverse osmosis tanks tend to last quite a long time.
+Reverse osmosis tanks typically last a long time.
 They are usually warrantied for 5 years, but most of them will continue to operate well beyond that.
-Usually a tank will not need to replaced sooner than ten years.
+In most cases, a tank will not need to replaced sooner than ten years.

 How often should I sanitize my reverse osmosis tank?

 You should sanitize your storage tank once a year.
-Since you have to change out the reverse osmosis filters every 12 months, it’s a good idea to pair your annual tank cleaning with the filter change.
-Sanitizing the tank purges it of any kind of build-up that may have accumulated within the tank over the past year, and ensures a sterile environment for your purified RO water.
+Since you must change out the reverse osmosis filters every 12 months, you can pair your annual tank cleaning with the filter change.
+Sanitizing the tank purges it of any kind of build-up that may have accumulated within the tank over the past year and ensures a sterile environment for your purified RO water.

-How to sanitize your reverse osmosis storage tank:
+How to sanitize a reverse osmosis storage tank

 - Wash your hands.
-Since reverse osmosis is producing water of such high purity, you want to make sure you don’t contaminate any part of your system.
-Ensure the area is clear of any dirt or dust, and consider wearing sanitary gloves.
+Since reverse osmosis produces water of such high purity, you want to make sure you don’t contaminate any part of your system.
+Ensure the area is clear of any dirt or dust and consider wearing sanitary gloves.

 - Turn off the water supply line to your RO unit.
 You don’t want water spilling out all over your floor, so be sure there’s no water running to the reverse osmosis system.

 - Disconnect any lines running to the refrigerator or icemaker.
-If you use RO water in your fridge to prepare crystal clear ice, make sure this is disconnected before proceeding.
+If you use RO water in your fridge to prepare ice, make sure this is disconnected before proceeding.

 - Open the system’s faucet and drain the tank.
-You want to make sure you drain the system entirely of water.
+Make sure you drain the system entirely of water.
 Running the faucet will also depressurize your storage tank.
 Leave the faucet open until all water drains, then shut it off.

 - Reconnect the filter housings to the system.
 Replace all housing back on the system, except for the pre-filter housing.